 Despite some limitations, the application of PCMs for matrix-sensitive species of high conservation concern may be a helpful tool to quantify potential connectivity areas that can act as an additional source of information for urban and environmental planning.
-Adaptations of this method should be easily attainable, depending on the increasing availability of fine-scale environmental data for any matrix-sensitive species (e.g., provided by the RapidEye mission and the prospective launch of the Sentinel series, which will allow assessments on even finer spatial scales) and could also support metapopulation models (MOILANEN & HANSKI 1998) suitable for conservation planning (NICHOLSON & OVASKAINEN 2009) by including the effective distances among habitat patches as measured by the PCM instead of Euclidean distances (MOILANEN & HANSKI 2006; NICHOLSON & OVASKAINEN 2009).
+Adaptations of this method should be easily attainable, depending on the increasing availability of fine-scale environmental data for any matrix-sensitive species (e.g., provided by the RapidEye mission and the Sentinel series, which will allow assessments on even finer spatial scales), and could also support metapopulation models (Moilanen and Hanski 1998) suitable for conservation planning (Nicholson and Ovaskainen 2009) by including the effective distances among habitat patches as measured by the PCM instead of Euclidean distances (Moilanen and Hanski 2006; Nicholson and Ovaskainen 2009).
 Therefore, we strongly recommend the careful use of this tool in conjunction with conservationrelated decision-making procedures such as EIAs.
-This tool will be a step towards to overcome recent shortcomings in the planning process that mainly emphasize the value of reproduction sites and attach less importance to inter-population connectivity for maintaining healthy and viable local populations.
+This tool will be a step toward to overcome recent shortcomings in the planning process that mainly emphasize the value of reproduction sites and attach less importance to interpopulation connectivity for maintaining healthy and viable local populations.